jabranjadoon/coding/README.md

-# coding
+# Code Pull Push Github

-# 'The code is cloned using following command'
+#The code is cloned using following command
 'git clone https://github.com/jabranjadoon/coding.git'

 #The new files are added modified in visual studio and updated using git commit as: